Your Teen’s First Car: How to Choose a Winner

 Perhaps the best thing you can do for your teen is to set a good driving example, which they’ll hopefully imitate.
 Spend time in the car with your teen, both as a driver and as a passenger, and open the lines of communication about driving.
 Talk about the great responsibility that your teen’s first car entails.
 Then relax and enjoy the ride!

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on picking out your teen’s first car, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.